 To make matters worse (as if they weren’t already) sulfates’ effect on marine life due to run-offs is detrimental.

 When we wash our faces, more than water is going down the drain in the end.
-The residue of those cleansers and face washes are finding their way from our drains into lakes and oceans.
+The residue of those cleansers and face washes is finding its way from our drains into lakes and oceans.
 These run-offs result in the killing of thousands of animals a year and claim up to 40% of lakes, making the water unusable.

 Our skin is kind of remarkable, I'll be the first one to say it!

 Don't mind me, I'm just taking care of my remarkable skin!

 It’s designed to keep us safe and protect us from toxic substances.
 While the skin is doing the best it can, it comes as no surprise that some substances still manage to get through.

 Here is how it works: When you put any substance on your skin, it has a greater chance of sinking into the skin and from there, the bloodstream.
 Depending on what the substance is or what the ingredients are, it can be hazardous to your overall health.
 Yikes!